stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Sept 6

+New goal to keep up.

+- solve questions you've seen before in less time
+- resolve harder questions days or a week after you've learned them
+- round robin thru all types of problems
+- can solve questions from daily problems, explore cards, lists, difficulty, categories, etc

+### Sept 4

+The last few days I've just stressing out over the Facebook phone screen.
+It turns out that the actual interview had pretty easy questions (even though I didn't answer all the questions).
+But as the days approached, I just kept thinking that I am not ready.
+I saw people say on Leetcode that they're phone screens are leetcode difficulty questions that I was not ready for.

+To relieve the stress, I would need to keep up my Leetcodig skills.
+I also need a fun project to releave myself from telus boredom and as a break from leetcoding.
+I think

 ### Sept 1

 Procrastinating from solving problems with my facebook interview coming up soon.
 I found myself procrastinating by doing telus work.
 Next time, I might need to have "my own project" to keep me busy.
 Maybe a stock tracker or a real estate property finder.